-At December 31, 2002, the Bank was obligated under noncancelable leases for premises and equipment with terms ranging from one to approximately four years.
-These leases provide for increased rentals based upon increases in real estate taxes, operating costs or selected price indices.
-Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance and maintenance when included in rent), net of sublease rentals, was \$42 million and \$40 million for the years ended December 31, 2002 and 2001, respectively.
+At December 31, 2003, the Bank was obligated under noncancelable leases for premises and equipment with terms ranging from one to approximately 5 years.
+These leases provide for increased rental payments based upon increases in real estate taxes, operating costs, or selected price indices.

+Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance and maintenance when included in rent), net of sublease rentals, was \$38 million and \$42 million for the years ended December 31, 2003 and 2002, respectively.
 Certain of the Bank's leases have options to renew.

-Future minimum rental payments under noncancelable operating leases and capital leases, net of sublease rentals, with terms of one year or more, at December 31, 2002, were (in millions):
+Future minimum rental payments under capital leases, net of sublease rentals, with terms of one year or more, at December 31, 2003, were (in millions):

-Operating Capital
+Capital

-2003 \$ 1.4 \$ 6.3

-2004 1.0 6.2
+2004 \$1.3

-2005 1.0 0.4
+2005 0.6

-2006 0.2 0.4
+2006 0.5

+2007 0.1

+2008

-Thereafter 0.0 0.0
+Thereafter

-\$ 3.6 13.3
+2.5

-Amount representing interest (1.1)
+Amount representing interest (0.1)

-Present value of net minimum lease payment \$ 12.2
+Present value of net minimum lease payment \$ 2.4